Things to Do in the Lyth Valley

 For 50 years Alfred Wainwright lived in Kendal, only a 6 mile drive or cycle from the Lyth Valley.
-And Wainwright described the 7 mile circular walk up the Lyth Valley’s Whitbarrow Scar to Lord’s Seat, as “beautiful every step of the way”.
+Wainwright described the 7 mile circular walk up the Lyth Valley’s Whitbarrow Scar to Lord’s Seat, as “beautiful every step of the way”.
 You start the walk at the head of this hidden valley, in the hamlet of Mill Side.
-Pass down winding lanes, up a steep stony path, through woodland and up onto the open fell top of the scar, where trees lean tightly towards the ground, showing the prevailing wind direction on this limestone hulk.
+Pass down winding lanes, up a steep stony path, through woodland and up onto the open fell top of the scar.
+There trees lean tightly towards the ground, showing the prevailing wind direction on this limestone hulk.
 Owned by Cumbria Wildlife Trust, this is a haven for plants and animals.
-Look out for deer amongst the juniper bushes and it is particularly famous for butterflies.
+Look out for deer among the juniper bushes and it is particularly famous for butterflies.
 What’s more you will likely have this small fell and the breathtaking views down over the Kent estuary, to yourselves.

 Other beautiful footsteps we urge you to try in this area includes walking the Sizergh Castle estate.
-Here you will enjoy rare and unique wildlife, such as the 18th century chestnut trees grown from seeds brought back from Versailles from before the French Revolution, in 1780.
+Here you will enjoy rare and unique wildlife, such as the 18th century chestnut trees grown from seeds brought back from pre-Revolution Versailles in 1780.
 The 1.5 mile wooden play trail is lots of fun too, taking you through wooden archways, across balancing beams and through woven tunnels as you explore the woodland.
 Nearby Brigsteer wood is superb in spring, with a delightful display of bluebells and daffodils and some of the ancient Yew trees in Holeslack Wood are over 1600 years old.

 There’s very little traffic in the Lyth Valley with the A591 carting the hoards to Windermere and beyond.
 Plus, this is a wide flat-bottomed valley, making it perfect cycling territory for all abilities.
 There are, however, more challenging options, such as this cycling route, taking in most of the valley including Brigsteer and Crosthwaite.
 Go Lakes Cumbria Cycling Guides offer some super routes for cycling in and around popular parts of the Lake District, including Winter and Crosthwaite.

 The Lonely Planet feature on ‘the most beautiful place on earth encourages us to see the world as we’ve never seen it before.
 A visit to the Lyth valley, including Bowland Bridge, Crosthwaite, Brigsteer and surrounding countryside, certainly does just that.
-We hope this is an ongoing blog post as we learn more and more about this beautiful and often overlooked part of the Lake District.

 Do tell us your favourite parts of the Lyth valley.